Architectural Feasibility Study London

 When to Commission a Feasibility Study

-The best time to carry out a feasibility study is before purchasing a site or starting detailed design work.
-Commissioning a study early allows you to check whether your vision aligns with planning rules and site conditions.
-Homeowners often use feasibility studies when considering significant house extensions or basement conversions, while developers rely on them to evaluate the potential of a land acquisition.
+Homeowners often use feasibility studies when considering significant projects with specialised house extension architects in London, while developers rely on them to evaluate the potential of a land acquisition.
 If you are planning a project in an area with strict heritage controls or complex access issues, an early feasibility review is essential.
 It also provides a strong basis for discussions with lenders or investors, as they can see a realistic assessment of risks and projected costs.

-Our Proven Process at Draw Architecture
+Our Proven Process at dRAW Architecture

-At dRAW Architecture, we approach feasibility studies with a combination of site visits, research, and concept design.
-Our architects start by meeting the client to discuss goals, budget, and timelines.
-We then carry out a detailed site inspection to understand constraints such as neighbouring properties, access, and existing structures.
 Next, we analyse relevant planning policies from the London Plan and the local borough, identifying opportunities and potential obstacles.
 Using this information, we create initial concept sketches and, where helpful, simple 3D models to illustrate possible layouts.
 Finally, we compile our findings into a clear report that outlines recommended next steps, potential costs, and a realistic project programme.
 This method ensures clients have a full understanding of the project’s viability before proceeding to RIBA Stage 2 design.

 Planning Appraisals vs. Feasibility Studies: What’s the Difference?

 Although often mentioned together, planning appraisals and feasibility studies are not identical.
 A planning appraisal focuses on how planning policies affect a particular site or proposal.
 It reviews local development plans, recent planning decisions, and national guidance to gauge the likelihood of receiving planning permission.
-A feasibility study is broader, covering technical, financial, and design considerations in addition to planning.
-Many projects benefit from combining the two, as the planning appraisal provides specific policy insight while the feasibility study offers a full picture of buildability, costs, and potential design solutions.
-This combined approach gives clients the best chance of success when moving on to pre-application advice or a full planning submission.

 Cost of an Architectural Feasibility Study in London

-The cost of a feasibility study varies depending on project scale, site complexity, and the level of detail required.
-For a small house extension, a straightforward study might start at £1,500–£3,000, while larger residential or mixed-use developments can require fees from £5,000 upwards.
 Factors influencing price include the need for specialist surveys such as ecology or flood risk assessments, the amount of design work required, and the level of engagement with planning authorities.
 Although this represents an upfront investment, it often saves significant money by highlighting potential issues before detailed design or construction begins.
 Transparent pricing and a clear scope of work are essential, so clients know exactly what the report will deliver.

 Real-World Examples & Case Studies

-For a Victorian terrace in Kensington, our study revealed that a modest rear extension would meet local conservation guidelines, while a proposed roof terrace required additional heritage consultation.
+1. Residential House Extension in Kensington: For a Victorian terrace in Kensington, our study revealed that a modest rear extension would meet local conservation guidelines, while a proposed roof terrace required additional heritage consultation.
 The client adjusted the design early, saving months of potential delays.

-A developer considering a warehouse-to-office conversion in Shoreditch needed clarity on permitted use changes.
+2. Commercial Conversion in Shoreditch: A developer considering a warehouse-to-office conversion in Shoreditch needed clarity on permitted use changes.
 Our planning appraisal confirmed the viability of a mixed-use scheme and identified key transport and access requirements.

-In a suburban Green Belt location, our team analysed local policy to determine if a new residential dwelling was possible.
+3. Green Belt Site Appraisal: In a suburban Green Belt location, our team analysed local policy to determine if a new residential dwelling was possible.
 The study found limited development rights but identified opportunities for a sustainable replacement building.

 Each example demonstrates how a clear feasibility assessment prevents unexpected refusals and gives clients a roadmap to successful planning applications.